 Overall, the Trustee has concluded that, as a result of the failure to issue benefit statements for the Scheme year ended 30 November 2021 within 12 months, the Scheme has not provided good value to members in the Scheme year covered by this Chair's Statement.
-The action the Trustee is taking to resolve this matter is set out in section 12 below.
+Since the issue, ReAssure have taken action to ensure that this year's statements have been produced in a timelier manner.
+Due to previous issues, and some member frustrations with lack of transparency / information, the scheme has not provided good value to members.
+Therefore, the scheme would provide greater value if there were more frequent and accessible valuations / information available to members, in the form of an online portal.